SciBox

 SciBox is an automated, end-to-end mission planning and commanding system developed by the Johns Hopkins University Applied Physics Laboratory (APL) for spacecraft and instrument operations.
-It translates high-level science objectives into validated, conflict-free command sequences for payloads, spacecraft subsystems, and ground stations, and has been used operationally on missions including MESSENGER and the Mars Reconnaissance Orbiter’s CRISM instrument.
+It translates high-level science objectives into validated, conflict-free command sequences for payloads, spacecraft subsystems, and ground stations, and has been used operationally on missions including MESSENGER, the Mars Reconnaissance Orbiter’s CRISM instrument, and EZIE.

 SciBox planned and commanded the orbital science operations of MESSENGER at Mercury.

 Design

 SciBox provides automated opportunity analysis, constraint checking, scheduling, command generation, and validation for space operations.
 The system derives commands directly from user requests, resolves resource conflicts, and produces uploadable sequences accompanied by machine-generated reports for review.
 It is equipped with ten sensors, a solar panel, a guidance, navigation, and control system, and radio-frequency transmission.

 To create a schedule, SciBox searches all available science opportunities and checks to see if observational criteria are met.
 For opportunities that pass, SciBox then ranks possible opportunities based on priority and weighted metrics measuring the projected quality of the data, such as signal strength, resolution, and illumination.
 SciBox then selects the best combination of opportunities, scheduling the opportunities from highest- to lowest-ranked until resources are exhausted.